lsac/apama-solace-sample/README.md

 ![Sequence Diagram](resources/solace2apama.png)

-Apama CEP has been used in many real-time applications, i.e. HFT, trade surveillance, auto hedging, real-time betting, real-time analytics, real-time firewall and etc.
+Apama CEP has been used in many real-time applications, i.e. HFT, trade surveillance, auto hedging, real-time betting, real-time analytics, real-time firewall and etc. Apama CEP has its place in streaming space with little footprint.
+Flink and Spark are all implemented in Java and Scala with inherited JVM disadvantages.
+[How can Apama’s EPL run faster than both C and Java®?](https://www.softwareag.com/corporate/images/SAG_Apama_EPL_FS_Jun14_Web_tcm16-122355.pdf)

+Solace has been the OPEN messaging leader in the industry, and is widely adopted by many financial firms and vertical industries.
 Solace's ultra wide bandwidth and low latency messaging router works well with Apama hand-in-hand.

 ##Solace JCSMP project
 - Create a session independent TextMessage - In a Session independent message ownership model, client applications can reuse messages between send operations.
 Messages are allocated on demand and are disposed explicitly by client applications when they are done with the messages.